Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Introduction

-Section \ref{Sec2} contains the derivation of the diffusive VM for spherical and circular particles.
-The main results for both systems are analyzed in Sec. \ref{Sec3}, and the paper concludes with general remarks in Sec. \ref{Sec4}.
-An appendix is included to show the derivation and numerical simulation of the velocity modulus in spherical coordinates.
-The results for the disk in polar coordinates are also incorporated.
+The remainder of this paper is organized as follows: Section \ref{Sec2} derives the diffusive VM for spherical and circular particles; Section \ref{Sec3} analyzes the main results for both systems; and Section \ref{Sec4} provides concluding remarks.
+An appendix provides the derivation and numerical simulation of the velocity magnitude in spherical coordinates, including results for the disk in polar coordinates.